Program overview

 Graduates of the Master of Health Sciences with Specialization in Epidemiology can pursue a variety of career paths in Canada, including:

-• Epidemiologist: Analyze data to identify health trends and outbreaks, contributing to public health policies.
+- Epidemiologist: Analyze data to identify health trends and outbreaks, contributing to public health policy and prevention strategies.

-• Public Health Researcher: Conduct studies to evaluate health interventions and improve community health outcomes.
+- Public Health Researcher: Conduct studies to evaluate health interventions and programs, providing evidence-based recommendations.

-• Health Policy Analyst: Develop and assess policies aimed at improving health systems and services.
+- Health Policy Analyst: Assess and develop policies aimed at improving public health outcomes and addressing health disparities.

-• Biostatistician: Apply statistical methods to analyze health data and support research findings.
+- Biostatistician: Utilize statistical methods to analyze health data, supporting research and public health initiatives.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.